 MICAP Plea Agreement and Contract

 Intake and Screening Assessment for MICAP order (coming soon)

 Thank you for your interest in the DuPage County Court MICAP Program.
-Please contact Bernadine Howard, Drug Court/MICAP Program Manager with any questions at 630-407-8448 or visit our MICAP Contacts page.
+Please contact Bernadine McFarland, Drug Court/MICAP Program Manager with any questions at 630-407-8448 or visit our MICAP Contacts page.